 Your Dietary Habits

-- How many calories you typically eat
+- How many calories you usually consume

 Your Overall Goals